limefrogyank/HealthVaultUWP/README.md

 For now, you can clone this repository into your project, add the two projects and reference them into your app and it will work.

+There is now also a NuGet package available.
+Search for HealthVault.UWP

 Documentation on using this library is fairly non-existent but if you pore through the Javascript sample provided in the original repository, you can figure some things out.